rlawrenc/cosc_304/labs/lab2/assign/README.md

-# COSC 304 - Introduction to Database Systems<br>Assignment 2 - SQL DDL and DML: CREATE, INSERT, UPDATE, and DELETE
+# COSC 304 - Introduction to Database Systems<br>Lab 2: SQL DDL and DML: CREATE, INSERT, UPDATE, and DELETE

 This assignment practices SQL DDL and DML.